 Welcome to The Abbot's CircleThis digital library was created as a thank you gift to the generous souls who support the growing seminary and life-changing ministries of St. Michael’s Abbey as members of the Abbot’s Circle.
 It is our hope that the content will support you in learning, prayer, and the development of your spiritual life.
-If you are not an Abbot's Circle member yet we hope you enjoy this two week free trial.
+If you are not an Abbot's Circle member yet we hope you enjoy this free trial.

 Enjoy critically acclaimed documentary series, video lectures, and more from the Norbertine Fathers, on-demand in the Abbot’s Circle video library.